JetBrains/kotlin-web-site/pages/docs/tutorials/mixing-java-kotlin-intellij.md

 type: tutorial
 layout: tutorial
 title: "Mixing Java and Kotlin in one project"
-description: "This tutorials walks us through the process of using Java and Kotlin in a single IntelliJ IDEA project."
+description: "This tutorial walks us through the process of using Java and Kotlin in a single IntelliJ IDEA project."
 authors: Hadi Hariri
 showAuthorInfo: false
 date: 2014-09-23